trinitysc/jekyll-blog/_events/yawa.md

 Please sign up using [this form](https://forms.gle/jKBp6p7PojKycfUp6).

-If you have any questions, please email <youngadults@trinitysc.nz>, or come ask a member of the Council (Thomas McAven, Antonio Sidonio, Sarah Anthony, Jamie Hunt, Matthew Phillips).
+If you have any questions, please email <youngadults@trinitysc.nz>, or come ask a member of the Council (Thomas McAven, Sarah Anthony, Jamie Hunt, Matthew Phillips).